Canada's Trudeau takes gamble, calls 'pivotal' snap election for Sept. 20 - Up News Info

 Polls suggest the Liberals will win their third consecutive election but may not regain a majority in the 338-seat House of Commons.
 Trudeau currently has only a minority of seats, leaving him reliant on other parties to govern.

-Nationally, Liberals would win 35% of the vote, compared with 30% for the Conservatives and 19% for the left-leaning New Democrats, a Leger Marketing poll showed on Aug.
+Nationally, Liberals would win 35% of the vote, compared with 30% for the main opposition Conservative Party and 19% for the left-leaning New Democrats, a Leger Marketing poll showed on Aug.
 12.

 Advertisement